Lead poisoning: History

 Romans also consumed lead through the consumption of defrutum, carenum, and sapa, musts made by boiling down fruit in lead cookware.
 Defrutum and its relatives were used in ancient Roman cuisine and cosmetics, including as a food preservative.
 The use of leaden cookware, though popular, was not the general standard and copper cookware was used far more generally.
 There is also no indication how often sapa was added or in what quantity.

 In 1983, environmental chemist Jerome Nriagu argued in a milestone paper that Roman civilization collapsed as a result of lead poisoning.
 Clair Patterson, the scientist who convinced governments to ban lead from gasoline, enthusiastically endorsed this idea, which nevertheless triggered a volley of publications aimed at refuting it.
 In 1984, John Scarborough, a pharmacologist and classicist, criticized the conclusions drawn by Nriagu's book as "so full of false evidence, miscitations, typographical errors, and a blatant flippancy regarding primary sources that the reader cannot trust the basic arguments."
 Although today lead is no longer seen as the prime culprit of Rome's demise, its status in the system of water distribution by lead pipes (fistulæ) still stands as a major public health issue.
 By measuring Pb isotope compositions of sediments from the Tiber River and the Trajanic Harbor, the present work shows that "tap water" from ancient Rome had 100 times more lead than local spring waters.

-A study published in January 2025 concluded that lead pollution peaked during a prosperous period known as the Pax Romana, adding credence to the theory that lead pollution have contributed to the decline of the Roman Empire.
+A study published in January 2025 concluded that lead pollution during the prosperous Pax Romana period led to cognitive decline and a reduction of IQ in the Roman population.

 After antiquity, mention of lead poisoning was absent from medical literature until the end of the Middle Ages.
 In 1656 the German physician Samuel Stockhausen recognized dust and fumes containing lead compounds as the cause of disease, called since ancient Roman times morbi metallici, that were known to afflict miners, smelter workers, potters, and others whose work exposed them to the metal.

 The painter Caravaggio might have died of lead poisoning.
 Bones with high lead levels were recently found in a grave thought likely to be his.
 Paints used at the time contained high amounts of lead salts.
 Caravaggio is known to have exhibited violent behavior, a symptom commonly associated with lead poisoning.

 In 17th-century Germany, the physician Eberhard Gockel discovered lead-contaminated wine to be the cause of an epidemic of colic.
 He had noticed that monks who did not drink wine were healthy, while wine drinkers developed colic, and traced the cause to sugar of lead, made by simmering litharge with vinegar.
 As a result, Eberhard Ludwig, Duke of Württemberg issued an edict in 1696 banning the adulteration of wines with litharge.